 You are invited to support these efforts and donate generously.
 Remember that your contribution is helping a malnourished pregnant woman to deliver safely, an underweight infant to fight for his life, a blind man to see and a cancer patient to live in hope.

 This scheme presents an ideal opportunity to Non-Resident Indians to contribute to the place they call home.
-A one-time contribution ensures that some, if not all, of those in the villages requiring hospitalisation, but not in a position to pay, are taken care of, free of cost.
-The amount could also be paid annually, if so desired.
-The amount of contributions, depending on the number of patients that a donor wishes to pay for, is given beside those contributing to the scheme would be entitled to recommend patients to the hospital for indoor treatment, which would be provided free of cost.
+A one-time contribution ensures that some, if not all, of those in the villages requiring hospitalization, but not in a position to pay, are taken care of, free of cost.
+The amount could also be paid annually if so desired.
+The amount of contributions, depending on the number of patients that a donor wishes to pay for, is given to those contributing to the scheme who would be entitled to recommend patients to the hospital for indoor treatment, which would be provided free of cost.

 In addition to the schemes mentioned earlier, revenue donations to meet everyday expenses would help the hospital accommodate many more poor and needy patients, and would be gratefully received.

 One of the ways of ensuring annual support to indigent patients is through contribution to the Corpus Fund.
 There are funds available for general patients as well as for such specific conditions as cancer and congenital heart diseases.
 Corpus contributions are also invited towards meeting the cost of blood made available to patients through the hospital's AD Gorwala Blood Bank.